Anywhere: A Multi-Agent Framework for User-Guided, Reliable, and Diverse Foreground-Conditioned Image Generation: Related Works

 \subsection{Large Language Model for Vision Task}

-The field of natural language processing has experienced a dramatic transformation in the past time, with a record number of various large language model parameters and model capabilities approaching or even exceeding the human level \cite{achiam2023gpt, touvron2023llama}.
-A number of high-performance models have also emerged in the field of visual question answering (VQA) \cite{alayrac2022flamingo, li2022blip}.
-However, the high training costs have impeded the further advancement of visual language models.
-Leveraging existing large language models for visual tasks has become an important research direction \cite{brown2020language}, LLaVA \cite{liu2024visual}, Bliva \cite{hu2024bliva} made some attempts to align LLMs with visual features, and some researches \cite{wu2023visual, gao2023assistgpt, shen2024hugginggpt, suris2023vipergpt} employ LLMs as planners to assign downstream visual tasks based on different prompts.
-Woodpecker \cite{yin2023woodpecker}, SIRI \cite{wang2023towards} enhance the reasoning ability of VLMs through the knowledge of LLMs.
-There has been a trend to apply the capabilities of large models to multi-modality tasks.
+Natural language processing has undergone a dramatic transformation, with large language models (LLMs) approaching or surpassing human-level capabilities \cite{achiam2023gpt, touvron2023llama}.
+Simultaneously, visual question answering (VQA) has seen the emergence of high-performance models \cite{alayrac2022flamingo, li2022blip}.
+Despite high training costs impeding visual language model advancement, leveraging existing LLMs for visual tasks has become a key research direction \cite{brown2020language}.
+Models like LLaVA \cite{liu2024visual} and Bliva \cite{hu2024bliva} align LLMs with visual features, while others use LLMs as planners for visual tasks \cite{wu2023visual, gao2023assistgpt, shen2024hugginggpt, suris2023vipergpt}.
+Woodpecker \cite{yin2023woodpecker} and SIRI \cite{wang2023towards} enhance VLM reasoning through LLM knowledge.
+This trend reflects the growing application of large models to multi-modal tasks.